 Teaching writing in middle and high school is often a bone of contention.
 Some people hate it; others love it.
 Writing is not everyone’s strong suit, and it’s certainly one of the more challenging aspects of teaching ELA.
 Within our field, there’s a division regarding how writing should be incorporated — stand alone units or paired with literature.
-In this post, I’m offering suggestions for how to teach writing by incorporating reading and writing together.
+In this post, I’m offering suggestions for balancing reading and writing instruction.

 English teachers have a responsibility to demonstrate our experiences with and feelings about writing to our students.
 We need to be honest while also teaching students the importance of overcoming our struggles because of the critical role of the skill in life.
-If you’re looking for new opportunities to pair literature with writing, keep reading.
-These ideas have proven successful for me with various levels of high school students over the last decade.
+If you’re looking for new opportunities to pair literature with writing…and to balance the two…keep reading.
+These ideas for balancing reading and writing have proven successful for me with various levels of high school students over the last decade.

 BUILD A STRONG FOUNDATION